biodataprog/2018_programming-intro/Assignments/Homework_3.md

 Homework 3: Advanced Python
 ===========================

+Note I have provided working functions `read_fasta` which can be used as-is to read in a fasta file and return a list of sequences as strings.

 1. Write a script `protein_freq.py` which will read in a protein Fasta format file [Saccharomyces_cerevisiae.peps.fa](https://biodataprog.github.io/programming-intro/data/Saccharomyces_cerevisiae.peps.fa.gz)
     a.
 Print out the overall frequency (percentage) of each amino acid observed across all the sequences